seanpue/webpage/output/ur/about/index.rst

 project for the students.

 At MSU, I also coordinate the **Hindi** language program and have usually taught at the first- or second-year level.
-This year I am teaching first-year Hindi (LL151.2, LL152.2) and will be “flipping” the course so one hour of classtime will be online.
-In addition to online exercises, I am hoping to move all my the English speaking talks to that hour and spend the other three hours in the “target language.”
+This year I am teaching first-year Hindi (LL151.2, LL152.2) and will be partially “flipping” the course so one hour of classtime will be online.
+In addition to online exercises, I am hoping to move all of my own English speaking to that hour and spend the other three hours in the “target language.”
 I didn’t think I would be teaching that class when I agreed to have it flipped, but it should be interesting.
 If the videos are effective and not too embarassing, I will make them available to the public.

 .. _Digital Humanities: http://dh.cal.msu.edu/
 .. _Global Studies in Arts and Humanities: http://globalstudies.msu.edu/